jrzvnn/npx-card/README.md

-# 🃏 Jrzvn NPX Card
+# 🃏 Jrzvnn npx Card

 This npx card is a simple command-line tool that displays a customizable business card in your terminal.